 The English language words Connection, Relation and Relationship have similar meanings, but they are different, as I shall explain, using British English examples.

-Connection is a noun (connect is the verb) and means the way two or more things are together - physically or in concept.
+Connection is a noun (connect is the verb) and means the fact of two or more things being together - physically or in concept.